About Becky C. and Vision

 Several of my violins were created in collaboration with stories by my musician brother, Paul Brody (as seen in Featured Violin Purses).
 After one of the “storied” violin creations won placement in the Tyson McGee Airport Exhibition in Spring 2015, I became inspired to create stories with art.
 This morphed in 2 directions.
 Creating whimsical music themed acrylic paintings to turn in to greeting cards and posters (including themes such as "Practice Tips", "Seize the Opportunity to Play", "Asian Instruments"...) as seen in our constantly expanding new card and poster selection, and creating 3D “collages” (Both found in Music Art).
 There are many more pieces waiting to burst into creation, such as a “Vanishing Symphony” 3D tapestry.

 Violettes by Becky is a pay it forward company, to date spending all resources on giving back to youth music education causes (See Support of the Arts).
 Most significant is sales donations to Knox County Schools Music Programs, and the 4 years of the Violettes by Becky Annual Youth Composition and Songwriter Competition.
-The competition was national serving students ages 10 thru 18.
-The children were given constructive encouraging feedback on the compositions and songs in addition to certificates and placement prizes.
-There are 2 categories (composition and songwriting) each divided into 2 age groups for judgement of prizes.
+The national competition serves students ages 10 thru 18.
+The children are given constructive encouraging feedback on the compositions and songs in addition to certificates and placement prizes.
+There are 2 categories (composition and songwriting) each divided into 2 age groups for judgement of prizes.----------------------------